lastweek/Sandix/README.md

 	  on Linux kernel(Mimic everything in a simple implementation).
 	  Sandix is the abbreviation for Sandy Unix

+	- Just mimic everything, no innovative things about OS maybe. :)
+	  But I do hope I could bring something new when I learning and coding Sandix.

 WHO IS DEVELOPING SANDIX?

 	- Yizhou Shan <shanyizhou@ict.ac.cn>